NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 ## Directory structure of HAL

-The recommended directory structure for HAL is shown below:
+The recommended directory structure of HAL is shown below:

 ``` bash